gyaresu/gareth-galera-lab/README.md

 - **`wsrep_local_recv_queue_avg`** - The average number of write-sets that have been received from other nodes but haven't yet been applied to this node's database since the last `FLUSH STATUS` command (or since server start if never flushed).
 Small values (like `0.08`, `0.1`, or `0.5`) are common and normal, especially during startup or load spikes.
 The real concern is when values are consistently high (approaching `gcs.fc_limit`, default 100 write-sets) or steadily increasing over time, which can trigger flow control.
 If persistently high, consider increasing `wsrep_slave_threads` (but not higher than CPU core count).
 The value resets after each `FLUSH STATUS` command.
 - **`wsrep_local_state_comment`** - human-readable node state (`Joining`, `Donor`, `Synced`, etc.).
 - **`wsrep_OSU_method` (TOI vs RSU)** - Controls how schema changes (DDL - Data Definition Language statements like `CREATE TABLE`, `ALTER TABLE`, `DROP INDEX`) are applied.
 Total Order Isolation (TOI) applies DDL cluster-wide simultaneously on all nodes, ensuring schema consistency but blocking the entire cluster during the change.
 Rolling Schema Upgrade (RSU) temporarily isolates a single node for the change, allowing other nodes to continue serving traffic, but requires careful coordination to avoid schema conflicts.
 - **GCache** - Galera's cache of recent write-sets, used to serve IST.
 If a recipient's gap exceeds the cache, Galera falls back to SST.
+Larger GCache size (`gcache.size` in `wsrep_provider_options`) allows nodes to be offline longer before falling back to SST.
+This lab sets 512M, but production deployments should size based on write rate and desired offline tolerance.
 - **`gcomm://`** - the Galera communication URL.
 In this lab node 1 uses an empty address list so it can bootstrap; production deployments list every peer host.
 - **`wsrep_provider` / `libgalera_smm.so`** - the Galera replication plugin that MariaDB loads to provide synchronous clustering.
 - **`wsrep_sst_method=rsync`** - instructs Galera to use `rsync` for SST (alternatives include `mariabackup`, `xtrabackup`, etc.).